 BrushBots are super simple mini robots that only need a few bits of inexpensive kit to create.
 All the materials can be reused in other robotics projects too.
-They are very easy to build and can be customised in lots of different ways!
+They are easy to build and can be customised in many different ways!

 Materials needed to make a BrushBot

 Hot glue gun or double-sided tape

 First, plan how you are going to create the circuit.
 The motor and motor holder must be on one end of the brush, and the cork needs space to spin freely.

 Use either glue ( we used a hot glue gun ) or strong double-sided tape to hold the motor holder in place.

 Put the motor inside and attach the cork.

 Fix the battery holder and battery on the brush making sure the wires can reach the motor.